 Some popular ideas for small outdoor spaces include:

 - Arranging plants in containers to brighten up small yards.

 - Fire pits with landscaping to create smaller “areas” in your yard.

-- Seating areas to provide you a comfortable space to enjoy the outdoors.
+- Seating areas provide you with a comfortable space to enjoy the outdoors.

-- Creating an immersive experience by filling the space with wildflowers and plants and adding a trail through it.
+- Creating an immersive experience by filling the room with wildflowers and plants and adding a trail.